Mauricio Dubon Preview, Player Props: Astros vs. Padres

-Mauricio Dubon -- hitting .359 in his past 10 games -- will be in action for the Houston Astros versus the San Diego Padres, with Seth Lugo on the mound, on September 9 at 7:10 PM ET.
+Mauricio Dubon -- batting .333 in his past 10 games -- will be in action for the Houston Astros versus the San Diego Padres, with Matt Waldron on the hill, on September 10 at 2:10 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Rangers.
+In his most recent appearance, he went 1-for-3 with an RBI against the Padres.

 Mauricio Dubon Game Info & Props vs. the Padres